florapdx/gatsby-bloggy-starter/README.md

 __This is WIP - currently under construction__

-This is a stripped-down version of the gatsby-default-starter project for building a personal or team blog.
+A Medium-inspired blog starter built from the gatsby-default-starter project.
+Best used for a personal or team blog, the Bloggy starter project can be used as is or modified for your use by adding new components, scripts, and stylesheets.
+Recipes welcome!

 Out of the box, this starter:
 * has a clean style inspired by Medium
 * supports posts written in Markdown, html, and JS/X
 * uses Sass for css and FontAwesome for icons
+* Bourbon and Bourbon neat for grid and advanced styling needs
 * supports embedding Gists in posts (JS/X posts only)